oroinc/documentation/commerce/user_guide/payment/prerequisites/paypal.rst

    The PayPal Business Account opens.

 #.
-In the *Account Setup*, confirm your email, link your bank account, and configure the credit card statement.
+In *Account Setup*, confirm your email, link your bank account, and configure the credit card statement.

 Create a Sandbox Test Account
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^